14 posts of content from one prompt — and why your queue handles the timing

 • Mix — the ratio of post types (carousels, reels, quote cards, single photos, text-only)

 Fill in those fields, click Generate Plan.
-A minute or two later, you have 14 days of posts on the calendar, ready for review.
+A minute or two later, you have N posts in draft, ready for review.

 The prompt makes the campaign